 - LCP, FID and CLS

 - Make sure you log a few core pages with different templates (homepage, category page, product detail page, blog/content page), plus any high-priority pages for your business.
 Look at traffic and organic search rankings to determine your high-priority pages.

 - Paste the URLs for your core pages into PageSpeed Insights and work your way through the list, logging scores as you go.

 - Test your page scores monthly or before & after any significant changes.

 Pro-tip: Many factors can affect your scores, such as how quickly servers are responding at that moment.
 You can test the same page one minute after another and get different results.
 We’ve seen a discrepancy of 15 points or more when testing page speed scores.
 Logging scores consistently over time is the best way to identify trends and improvements.

 Core Web Vitals Tips for BigCommerce Stores

 As you begin optimizing your store, keep these tips in mind:

-- If your theme is significantly out of date, running on Blueprint or severely bloated, consider moving to a new or updated theme running on Stencil to take advantage of the latest updates and improvements.
-For example, the BigCommerce Cornerstone theme added in a responsive image component, starting at version 4.0.
+- If your theme is significantly outdated, running on Blueprint or severely bloated, consider moving to a new or updated theme running on Stencil to take advantage of the latest updates and improvements.
+For example, the BigCommerce Cornerstone theme added a responsive image component, starting at version 4.0.